A

 Join to discuss:

-How do you with your data scientists and CDAOs were better able to assist digital marketing?
+How do you wish your data scientists and CDAOs were better able to assist digital marketing?

 What are the most effective approaches to upskilling marketing teams in digital analytics and ensuring knowledge retention?